LLMs as Hackers: Autonomous Linux Privilege Escalation Attacks: Discussion

-We observed LLMs using \textit{cron} to create all of those privilege-escalation opportunities (esp. when primed with addition background information, see Section~\ref{context_size}) but failing to exploit the dropped \textit{suid} binaries, etc. In the rare cases that the system changes were exploited, it was not clear that this was due to causal reasoning or if those vulnerabilities were exploited as part of the ``normal'' exploitation testing as the same exploits are also commonly exploited during other test runs.
+We observe LLMs altering the \textit{cron} job to introduce privilege-escalation opportunities, but failing to subsequently exploit them.
+In the rare cases that system changes were exploited, it was not clear if this was due to causal reasoning or if these vulnerabilities were exploited as part of the ``normal'' exploitation testing as the same exploits are also commonly exploited during other test runs.
+In contrast, our baseline human hacker was able to identify vulnerable \textit{cron-jobs}, but struggled to successfully weaponize them.
+After weaponizing the \textit{cron} task, they did verify if the \textit{cron} task was executed before using the newly introduced vulnerabilities.